 - 1 red bell pepper seeded and diced into half-inch pieces

-- corn kernels from 3 ears of fresh corn or two cups frozen corn, thawed
+- 3 ears corn kernels cut from the cob or two cups frozen corn, thawed

 - 1 clove garlic minced